Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/connect-data-platform-fusion/databricks-setup.md

 <TabItem value="OAuth (Recommended)">

 Selecting the OAuth option will create a connection to your Databricks environment and open a web browser so you can complete the authentication.
-Users will be prompted to reauthenticate with each new dbt sessions they initiate.
+Users will be prompted to re-authenticate with each new dbt session they initiate.

 #### Example OAuth configuration